microsoft/AzureADGraphApps/README.md

 ## Prerequisites
 Download and save the [Get-AzureADGraphApps.ps1](https://github.com/microsoft/AzureADGraphApps/blob/main/Get-AzureADGraphApps.ps1) script file to your device.

-Note: This script will automatically download and install the Azure AD PowerShell module if it is not already installed.
+Note: This script has a dependancy on the Azure AD PowerShell module.
+When the script is run it will automatically install the dependant module if it is not already installed.

 ## Usage
-This sample will create a csv of all the apps in the tenant that rely on Azure AD Graph.
+The command below will create a csv of all the apps in the tenant that rely on the Azure AD Graph.

 ```powershell
 .\Get-AzureADGraphApps.ps1 | Export-Csv .\aadgraphapps.csv -NoTypeInformation